plone/training/docs/voltoaddons/05-objectwidget-block-edit.md

     config.widgets.widget.text_align = TextAlign;
 ```

-An widget is a component with three main props: `id`, `value` and `onChange`.
+A widget is a component with three main props: `id`, `value`, and `onChange`.
-The widget needs to call back the `onChange` with
+The widget needs to call back the `onChange` with id and new value.

-id and new value.
-To conform to the UI requirements Volto provides the
+To conform to the UI requirements Volto provides the `FormFieldWrapper`
-`FormFieldWrapper` component which works on a very nice and easy principle:
+component which works on a very nice and easy principle:
-drop whatever control inside it, as a child and it will render that control
+- drop whatever control inside it as a child
-neatly wrapped with the label, description, error messages, etc. This concept
+- it will render that control neatly wrapped with the label, description,
+  error messages, etc.

-is somewhat similar to Zope's ZPT macro and slot system.
+This concept is somewhat similar to Zope's ZPT macro and slot system.

 Now go back to the schema and let's use the new text align widget.
-Within `src/DataTable/schema.js` uncomment the widget use from `TableSchema
+Within `src/DataTable/schema.js`, uncomment the widget use from `TableSchema
 textAlign property` and remove the `choices` property.

 ```jsx